Airlie Gardens Summer Concert Series: The Wilmington Big Band

 Airlie Gardens 300 Airlie Rd, City of Wilmington, North Carolina 28403

-Join us for some outdoor Patriotic Big Band music by The Wilmington Big Band.
+Join us for some outdoor New Grass Americana music by L Shaped Lot.
 Seating for concerts is open-lawn, and all outdoors lawn chairs are permitted.
 Front Street Brewery & Noni Baca Winery will be on-site selling food & beverage items, or bring your own food and enjoy a picnic on the lawn!
 Open to the public, but tickets must be purchased in advance at www.airliegardens.org.

 Info